 Claimant Name:

 Contact Person(if claimant is a firm):

 What is the amount of your claim?

 Claimant's Clearing Participant:

-Date Claim Filed: Date Received (to be complete ed by BMD):
+Date Claim Filed: d: Date Received (to be completed by BMD):

 Claimant Address:

-City: State: Post code:
+City: ; State: : Post code:

 Country:

-E-Mail Address: Phone Nur nber:
+E-Mail Address: Pho ne Nui mber:

-Date of Incident: Time of Inc cident:
+Date of Incident: Tim e of Ind cident:

-When did you discov /er a problem existed?
-Commodity : //Contract
+When did you disco ver a problem existed?
+Con : nmodit y/Contract

 Did you contact BMI D Exchange Operations?
 YES NO

-If yes , to whom did you speak?
+If yes s, to whom did you speak?

-What was the result?
+Wha t was the result?

-Did you speak to any yone else at BMD?
-YES 🗆 NO I -
+Did you speak to an yone else at BMD?
+YES NO

-If yes , to whom did you speak?
+If yes s, to whom did you speak?

-What was the result?
+What t was the result?

-amount of your loss, adjustment, the num r claim in detail including, be how many of your contracts ber and prices of your contr price that your contracts we s were affected by the case of the second second in the case of the trace of the tr ne trade cancellation or de cancellation or
+amount of your loss adjustment, the num or claim in detail including, but, how many of your contracts aber and prices of your contracts were that your contracts were s were a acts pri affect or to ed by t the tra he trade ca de cancella ncellation or tion or

-TRADING MANUAL Please attach all documentation to support your claim.
+TRA ADING MANUAL Please attach all documentation to support your clair n.